Pre-season positives for Town boss Rosler

 Though the final week of pre-season saw a much changed side lose 3-1 at Tranmere Rovers before the loss to North End, there have been plenty of positives.

-Home victories over Queen of the South and Bolton Wanderers were sandwiched either side of an Austrian adventure that saw them lost 2-1 to Karslruher and beat FK Jablonec 2-1.
+Home victories over Queen of the South and Bolton Wanderers were sandwiched either side of an Austrian adventure that saw them lose 2-1 to Karslruher and beat FK Jablonec 2-1.

 Rosler admits that, although there are lessons to take from Friday’s defeat, it might be a blessing in disguise ahead of Saturday’s opener against Rotherham United.